 He suggests a word of advice for those individuals: “Try the best you can to accept the ‘different’ relationship with your loved one — whatever that may become.
 To help me do that, I tried to look for the lighter side of life.
 A laugh can be very therapeutic — for the patient and the caregiver.”

-While organizations like Alzheimer’s Research U.K. strive to find a cure for the disease, Cranston is raising awareness of research, and the power and strength of caregivers.
+Organizations like Alzheimer’s Research U.K. strive to find a cure for the disease.
+Meanwhile, Cranston is raising awareness of research, and the power and strength of caregivers.

 Cranston knows that having the will to stand by a loved one with Alzheimer’s isn’t easy.
 “The caregiver is the unheralded hero of humanity.
 I revere caregivers as I do first responders.”